backdrop-contrib/aberdeen/readme.txt

 * Coded with SEO in mind, the order of the columns are 2dn, 3rd and 1st - usually the 1st is intended for navigation, the other two for content, Google likes that.
 * Slinding doors tabs for primary links that blend with main content area.

+Notes
+ * If you want to place a menu in the header region uncomment out the CSS in the style.css file

 1. Aberdeen Layout

 If all columns are enabled, the visual layout is divided in four equal columns, with the center one taking twice the width of the sidebars.